varshax11/cv-scoring-and-feedback-ai-agent/README.md

 <img width="997" alt="Image" src="https://github.com/user-attachments/assets/9be9fd4c-03db-4df2-a0c0-f230c3a5b9dd" />

-# 🤖 Automated CV Scoring and Feedback AI Agent
+# 🤖 Automated CV Scoring and Feedback AI Agent using CREWAI

-This project automates the process of evaluating resumes, scoring them based on job relevance, and sending personalized feedback emails to candidates.
+This project automates the process of evaluating resumes, scoring them based on job relevance, and sending personalized feedback emails to candidates

 ---